Sparse estimation in Ising Model via penalized Monte Carlo methods: Model description and related works

-We have already mentioned weakness of the pseudolikelihood method as an approximation of the likelihood.
-Therefore, in the current paper we apply the MCMC method to overcome the intractable norming constant problem.
-Our experimental study (presented in section \ref{simulation}) confirms that estimators based on the MCMC approximation performs better in model selection than their pseudolikelihood analogs, unless the considered model has a simple structure.
-Obviously, in practice it cannot be verified beforehand.
+In the current paper we apply the MCMC method to overcome the intractable norming constant problem.
+Our experimental study (presented in section \ref{numerical}) confirms that estimators based on the MCMC approximation usually perform comparably or better in model selection than their competitors from \citet{banerjee08, HofTib09, Ravi10}.
 Our theoretical results are similar to those described in the previous paragraph that is we prove model selection consistency.
 But, in general, our assumptions are weaker than their analogs from the above-mentioned papers.
-The detailed comparison is given after Corollary \ref{maincor} in Section \ref{mainresults}.
+The detailed comparison is given after Corollary~\ref{maincor} in section~\ref{mainresults}.

+Moreover, the advantage of our algorithm is that the MCMC approach allows us to approximate the norming constant with an arbitrary precision.
+The approximation error of other methods is given by the problem/data.
+It depends on the unknown structure of a graph and a user cannot improve it.
+In our approach a user can improve approximation by increasing the length of simulation, using the MCMC algorithm tailored to the problem.
 The obvious drawback of our approach is the need of additional simulations to obtain the MCMC sample.
 It makes our procedure computationally more complex, but at the same time more accurate in selecting the true model.